google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/video.md

 Not including a type attribute can affect performance when there are multiple sources with unsupported types.

-Using your mobile browser developer tools, compare network activity <a href="https://googlesamples.github.io/web-fundamentals/samples/fundamentals/design-and-ui/media/video/video-main.html">with type attributes</a> and <a href="https://googlesamples.github.io/web-fundamentals/samples/fundamentals/design-and-ui/media/video/notype.html">without type attributes</a>.
+Using your mobile browser developer tools, compare network activity [with type attributes](https://googlesamples.github.io/web-fundamentals/fundamentals/design-and-ui/media/video/video-main.html){: target="_blank" .external } and [without type attributes](https://googlesamples.github.io/web-fundamentals/fundamentals/design-and-ui/media/video/notype.html){: target="_blank" .external }.

 Also check the response headers in your browser developer tools to [ensure your server reports the right MIME type](//developer.mozilla.org/en/docs/Properly_Configuring_Server_MIME_Types);